masjadaan/TechSecurityArticles/Linux/whatIsPassword/WhatIsThePassword.md

 ![alt text](https://raw.githubusercontent.com/masjadaan/TechSecurityArticles/main/Linux/whatIsPassword/images/first_run.png)

 ## Give me the password
-"As reading the letmein.c source code, you might have noticed the absence of the get_password() function implementation.
+When reading the letmein.c source code, you might have noticed the absence of the get_password() function implementation.
 This omission is intentional; when you run the 'strings' command on the letmein binary, the password won't be revealed.
 However, a closer look reveals the inclusion of the "secret.h" header, suggesting that get_password() is defined in an external library dynamically linked to the letmein program during runtime.

 Our goal here is to access the password during runtime.
 At this stage of execution, the password gets copied from its external source into a register.
 To uncover this process, let's turn to our friend the GDB.